akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

 Beatrice curtsied and went.
-The doors closed behind her.
+The heavy doors closed behind her.

 The hall exhaled.
 Servants moved again.
 Knights reached for wine.